-As the chair was largely meant for training of future priests and, as Hebrew was taught separately, he was mainly concerned with Aramaic.
-But Keil also taught other languages like Arabic and Syriac.
+As the chair was largely meant for training of future priests and, as Hebrew was taught separately, Keil was mainly concerned with Aramaic.
+But he also taught other languages like Arabic and Syriac.
 He was the first to teach Sanskrit at Dorpat in 1837.
 In exegetics he was a Lutheran Orthodox, but in his lectures he also dealt with the Qur’ān and Mahābhārata.

 – “Ueber die Hiram-Salomonische Schifffahrt nach Ophir und Tarsis”, Dorpater theol.
 Beitr.
 2, 1834.